Time in Willow Creek: 4 months, 2 days

 “He’s a dog, mama!”

 “Every dog has a few fleas.
-Besides…he’s your brother!
+He’s your brother!
 Don’t say things like that about him.”

 “Mornin, puddin’!
 You want some pancakes?”

 “Ok.”
-Juliana didn’t like the look of this situation.
+Tension hung in the air like a dense fog.
 Hillary looked upset, and Harriett tried to pretend everything was fine.
 “What is wrong?”

 “Oh, nothing,” Hillary said with sarcasm.
 “Mama here just wants to pawn you off on my stupid brother, that’s all.”